kkabaruhin/training-projects/Node.js/calculator/README.txt

 The application is a simple calculator with a graphical interface.
 It supports the operations + - * / //, brackets and abs, sqr, sqrt functions.
 You can enter expressions of any length with operations in any order, if they are mathematically correct.
-To run, write in the "node app" in PowerShell and go to http://localhost:3000/ in your browser.
+To run, write in the "npm install" and after "node app" in PowerShell and go to http://localhost:3000/ in your browser.
 To run tests, you can enter "npm test".

 Ejs is used as views.
 The motcha module is used for testing.